Movie Title: 100 Tula Para Kay Stella

 THE MOVIE POSTER

-I love how they used a page/book-like as a back drop and doesn’t the sky look poetic?
-JC was shown writing (obviously the poems) though I would appreciate it if there’s a guitar placed beside Bela to show what she does or who she is in the movie.
+I love how they used a page/book-like as a backdrop.
+The sky looks poetic.
+JC was shown writing (obviously the poems).
+Though, I would appreciate it if there’s a guitar placed beside Bela to show what she does or who she is in the movie.
 A collision of music and poetry!
 I’m in love.

 However, Stella is underdeveloped.
 Her angst failed to move me.
 I would appreciate more family background to really feel where she is coming from.
 Although I must really say that never judge someone with black lipstick to be like an evil human being.
 LOL It’s just a rock/punk thing.
 Mind your own style and genre.
 Stella is very stubborn and it frustrated me.
 Also, her means of chasing after her dreams are not to take credit for.
 It’s a no no no no no. I won’t call it passion.
 It’s desperation.